domfarolino/algorithms/src/algorithm_practice/String_Algorithms/boldTerms/README.md

    from the source document, stripped of all HTML markup, we can skip this check and bold terms as we wish, as no `<b>` or `</b>` character sequences will ever be present in our document's text.
+ - What should we do if a search term happens to be a subset of another term, and both are matching in the document?
+For example, given the terms `mini` and `minimum`, should we return:
+     - `<b>minimum</b>`
+     - `<b><b>mini</b>mum</b>`
+     - `<b>mini</b>mum`
+  In this case we'll say it doesn't matter however it would be go to look into this if we were implementing this in the real world.
+A good method here would be to process the longest search terms first, which would produce the second output above, which is still valid HTML.

 ## Edge case with possible solutions:

 This section is a deeper dive into the real-world edge cases that we may want our algorithm to cater to.
 In this trivial interview-style implementation of this algorithm we won't be implementing

+### Searching for terms that match characters the algorithm adds

 In this algorithm, if we bold some search term (by surrounding it with `<b>` and `</b>`), and then later search for the terms `<b>` or `</b>`, we'll bold these inserted tag sequences